- Advisory number:

 - Issued by:

-- Adjunct Clinical Professor Brett Sutton, Chief Health Officer
+- Assoc.
+Professor Deborah Friedman, Deputy Chief Health Officer (Communicable Disease)

 - Issued to:

 - Childcare providers, parents with children in early childhood education, the Victorian community

 - Parents and carers are urged to keep young children at home if they are sick amid a rise in outbreaks of viral gastroenteritis in Victorian childcare centres.

 - Infants or children, as well as staff, who develop vomiting or diarrhoea should not attend childcare, camps or any other group activities until at least 48 hours after their symptoms have stopped.
 If symptoms are severe or they persist, or you are concerned, see a GP for advice and possible testing.

 - Washing hands with soap and water is one of the most effective ways to prevent the spread of infection.

 - Be vigilant for symptoms of gastroenteritis in children and reinforce basic hygiene measures.

 What is the issue?

 Who is at risk?

 Viral gastroenteritis can affect people of all ages.
 Those most at risk of complications include the elderly and the very young and those with weakened immune systems.

 Symptoms and transmission

 Symptoms of viral gastroenteritis include nausea, vomiting, diarrhoea, fever, abdominal pain, headache and muscle aches.
 They can take up to three days to develop and usually last between one or two days, sometimes longer.

 Transmission in childcare settings often occurs when unwashed hands are placed directly in mouths or touch food or drinks, or indirectly – by touching contaminated surfaces such as taps, toilet flush handles, children’s toys and nappies.

 The best defence against the spread of viral gastroenteritis is to wash your hands thoroughly with soap and running water for at least 20 seconds before and after handling and eating food, and after using the toilet, changing nappies, or assisting someone who has vomiting or diarrhoea.
 Alcohol hand rub, while effective against some viruses is not sufficiently effective for preventing viral gastroenteritis.